-3 Nutrition Rock Detectives Muscles and Bones Forces and Magnets Light and Dark Plants (how we survive) Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.
-Identify that humans and some other animals have skeletons and muscles for support, protection and movement.
+3 Stone Age and Rock Detectives Muscles, Bones and Forces and Magnets Light and Dark Plants 5 Fossils (how we survive) Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat.
+Describe in simple terms how fossils are formed when things that have lived are trapped within rock.
+Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.
+Recognise that soils are made from rocks and organic matter.
+Muscles, Bones and Mummification Identify that humans and some other animals have skeletons and muscles for support, protection and movement.
 Compare how things move on different surfaces.
-Notice that some forces need contact between two objects, but magnetic forces can act at a distance Recognise that they need light in order to see things and that dark is the absence of light.
-Notice that light is reflected from surfaces Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers. their own food; they get nutrition from what they eat. made from rocks and organic matter.
-Describe in simple terms how fossils are formed when things that have lived Observe how magnets attract or repel each other and attract some materials and not others.
-Recognise that light from the sun can be dangerous and that there are ways to protect their eyes. plants for life and growth- (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant. are trapped within rock. compare and group together a variety of everyday materials based on whether Recognise that shadows are formed when the light from a light source is Investigate the way in which water is transported within plants.
+Notice that some forces need contact between two objects, but magnetic forces can act at a distance.
+Observe how magnets attract or repel each other and attract some materials and not others.
+Compare and group together a variety of everyday materials based on whether they are attracted to a magnet, and identify some magnetic materials.
+Recognise that they need light in order to see things and that dark is the absence of light.
+Notice that light is reflected from surfaces.
+Recognise that light from the sun can be dangerous and that there are ways to protect their eyes.
+Recognise that shadows are formed when the light from a light source is blocked by an opaque object.
+Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers.
+Explore the requirements of plants for life and growth- (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.
+Investigate the way in which water is transported within plants.
+Explore the part that flowers play in the life cycle of flowering plants, including